freude/scivis/README.md

 # scivis

-This is a colelction of Python modules for scientific visualizations.
-The modules has following functionalities:
+A collelction of Python modules for several specific tasks in scientific visualization.
+The modules have following functionalities:

 1. Plot band edges of heterojunctions.